 After serving time in the U.S. Navy, Mr. Veite attended Xavier University for a Bachelor of Science in Physical Education and Health degree, and joined the Army ROTC Program.
 He continued at Xavier University obtaining his first master’s degree in Health and Nutrition Sciences while teaching full-time in Cincinnati.
 He attended the University of Cincinnati where he finished two additional master’s programs in Educational Administration and Elementary Education as part of his Doctor of Education program in Curriculum and Instruction with the primary concentration in Science.
 He was awarded a Gabbard Fellowship to conduct additional primary research, which he presented at two International Symposiums for the World Council of Curriculum and Instruction (WCCI) and several other academic venues.
 Completing his fellowship he started teaching graduate and undergraduate coursework at the University of Cincinnati including Science courses, Kinesiology, Health and Physical Education Courses and various methodology courses.
 He left to take a position as a principal and served as in that capacity for four years, and then has been a physical education teacher here for the past 15 years.
 He is currently enrolled in his second Doctor of Education Program with its primary concentration in Sports Management.

 Mrs. Raymond received her Bachelor of Arts in Media Informatics from Northern Kentucky University, the College of Informatics.
 She spent many years in software development, implementation, and training in Cleveland, Chicago, and New York.
-She has a passion for facilitating learning that fosters 21st Century digital fluencies such as critical thinking, communication, collaboration, and problem solving.
-She enjoys teaching computer classes in our Mac and PC labs to all Mt.
-Washington School ‘digital citizens’ in grades K-6, leading a weekly My Tomorrow*ed Advisory team, and providing technical support and training for staff.
-She is currently expanding her growth mindset in the Google for Education Certified Trainer program.
-Mrs. Raymond is also proud to be involved with various local professional and academic organizations that mentor women in computing.
+She has a passion for facilitating learning that fosters 21st century digital fluency skills such as critical thinking, communication, collaboration, and problem solving.
+Mrs. Raymond enjoys teaching computer classes in the Mac and PC labs, morning crew with Mrs. Williams' fifth grade classroom, collaborating with the EL Leadership Team, and providing technical support and training for staff.

 Health Services Team